firedrakeproject/firedrake/doc/sphinx/source/concepts.rst

 --------------

 Computations in PyOP2 are executed as :func:`parallel loops <pyop2.par_loop>`
 of a :class:`kernel <pyop2.Kernel>` over an *iteration set*.
+Parallel loops are the core construct of PyOP2 and hide most of its complexity such as parallel scheduling, partitioning, colouring and staging of the data into on chip memory.
+Computations in a parallel loop must be independent of the order in which they are executed over the set to allow PyOP2 maximum flexibility to schedule the computation in the most efficient way.
+Kernels are described in more detail in :doc:`pyop2_ir_user`.

 A parallel loop invocation requires as arguments, other than the iteration set and the kernel to operate on, the data the kernel reads and/or writes.
 A parallel loop argument is constructed by calling the underlying data object (i.e. the :class:`Dat <pyop2.Dat>` or :class:`Global <pyop2.Global>`) and passing an *access descriptor* and the mapping to be used when accessing the data.
-The mapping is required for an *indirectly accessed* :class:`Dat <pyop2.Dat>` not declared on the same set as the iteration set of the parallel loop.
+The mapping is required for an *indirectly accessed* :class:`Dat
+<pyop2.Dat>` not declared on the same set as the iteration set of the parallel
+loop.
 In the case of *directly accessed* data defined on the same set as the iteration set the map is omitted and only an access descriptor given.

-Access descriptors define how the data is accessed by the kernel and must be one of :data:`pyop2.READ` (read-only), :data:`pyop2.WRITE` (write-only), :data:`pyop2.RW` (read-write), :data:`pyop2.INC` (increment), :data:`pyop2.MIN` (minimum reduction) or :data:`pyop2.MAX` (maximum reduction).
+Access descriptors define how the data is accessed by the kernel and give PyOP2 crucial information as to how the data needs to be treated during staging in before and staging out after kernel execution.
+They must be one of :data:`pyop2.READ` (read-only), :data:`pyop2.WRITE` (write-only), :data:`pyop2.RW` (read-write), :data:`pyop2.INC` (increment), :data:`pyop2.MIN` (minimum reduction) or :data:`pyop2.MAX` (maximum reduction).